VirtoCommerce/vc-module-customer/samples/VirtoCommerce.CustomerSampleModule.Web/README.md

 * Extends the Contact model by adding new properties: JobTitle and WebContactId.
 * Introduces a new entity, Supplier.
-* Demonstrates how to create a new event hander: WebContactIdInitializationHandler.
+* Demonstrates how to create extend MemberService to initialize WebContactId using IUniqueNumberGenerator.

 ## Screenshots
 ### Supplier Type